 Requirements concerning courses, language proficiency, minors, comprehensive examinations, and other matters are sometimes made by departments or programs in addition to (but not in conflict with) the regulations of the Graduate School.
 For details the student should consult the head of the major department or program.

 After admission to a degree program, a student should confer with the head of the major department or program concerning the appointment of an adviser.
 The general guidance of a master's candidate is the responsibility of an adviser, who is a member of the Graduate Faculty, or of a committee appointed in a manner to be determined by the major department or program in which the student is specializing.
 The adviser or the committee assists the student in planning a program of study.
-Although the adviser is frequently the supervisor of the thesis, this is not necessarily the case.
+Although the adviser is frequently the supervisor of the culminating experience, this is not necessarily the case.

 Subject to the limitations given, a maximum of 10 credits of high-quality graduate work done at a regionally accredited institution may be applied toward the requirements for the master's degree.
 However, credits earned to complete a previous master's degree may not be applied to a second master's degree program at Penn State.